Derpduck/L4D2-Comp-Stripper-Rework/README.md

 **Decompiled versions of the offical L4D2 maps can be found here:**\
 [spumer/left_4_dead_2__decompiled_maps](https://github.com/spumer/left_4_dead_2__decompiled_maps)

-These files can be viewed in the Hammer Editor.\
+These files can be viewed and modified in the Hammer Editor by installing L4D2 Authoring Tools on Steam.\
-It is highly recommended that any work done for the Stripper rework is done through Hammer then implemented into Stripper to ensure they are as accurate as possible.
+It is highly recommended that any work done for this project is done through Hammer then implemented into Stripper to ensure values are accurate as possible.
+**Disclaimer:** These files may not be 100% accurate as the decompiling process is not perfect, and the source files not provided by Valve in any official capacity.

 ### Decompiled VScripts
 **Decompiled versions of L4D2's VScripts can be found here:**\
 **[jacob404/Official-Vscripts-Decompiled](https://github.com/jacob404/Official-Vscripts-Decompiled)**

-These scripts can be used as reference or a base for modifying director scripts for maps.
+These scripts can be used as reference or as a base for modifying director scripts for maps.\
 **NOTE:** This repository is now outdated as of the Last Stand update.\
-Compiled versions of new or updated vscripts can be found at `Steam\steamapps\common\Left 4 Dead 2\update`
+Compiled versions of new or updated vscripts can be found at `Steam\steamapps\common\Left 4 Dead 2\update`.

 ### Stripper Dumps
 To dump all entities on a map to text type `stripper_dump` in console while Stripper:Source is loaded.\
 Files are dumped to the `stripper\dumps` directory in `.txt` format.

 ## Setting Up A Competitive L4D2 Server
-**Resources and information for setting up a competitive L4D2 can be found here:\
+**Resources and information for setting up a competitive L4D2 can be found here:**\
 **[SirPlease/L4D2-Competitive-Rework](https://github.com/SirPlease/L4D2-Competitive-Rework)**

-This project is not a part of the L4D2 Competitive Rework, however it is a useful resource for anything related to competitive L4D2 and server-based modifications.\
+This project is not part of the L4D2 Competitive Rework, however it is a useful resource for anything related to running competitive L4D2 and configs.\
-The Stripper changes found in this project take inspiration from Zonemod 1.9.8.
+Stripper changes found in this project take inspiration from Zonemod 1.9.8.

 ## Contributing